-Settlement payments and other amounts received by the Plan and the record-keeper cannot quickly transfer to a participant's account are transferred to an unallocated plan asset account within the Plan until the record-keeper determines where the funds should be transferred.
-On December 31, 2021 and 2020, the Plan's unallocated Plan asset account balance was \$47,140 and \$59,352, respectively.
+Settlement payments and other amounts received by the Plan, which the record-keeper cannot quickly record to a participant's account are transferred to an unallocated plan asset account within the Plan until the record-keeper can determine where to properly record the funds.
+On December 31, 2021 and 2020, the Plan's unallocated Plan asset account balance was \$274 and \$270, respectively.